-On August 27, 2003, Flamel Technologies and Bristol-Myers Squibb ("BMS") entered into a licensing and commercialization agreement to develop and market Basulin, a controlled release unmodified human insulin.
+On August 27, 2003, Flamel Technologies and Bristol-Myers Squibb ("BMS") entered into a licensing and commercialization agreement to develop and market Basulin®, a controlled release unmodified human insulin.
 The agreement was subject to antitrust clearance, which was obtained on October 17, 2003.

 In consideration of the agreement, BMS made a \$20 million initial payment and agreed to make additional milestone payments upon achievement of certain events.
 The initial payment was being recognized on a straight-line basis over the term of the development period of three years.
-The Company recognized licensing fees of \$1,315,000 in 2003 with respect to this initial payment.
-In addition, Flamel also recognized research and development revenues of \$3,811,000 in 2003 under this agreement.

 On September 16, 2004, BMS gave notice of the termination of the license agreement to Flamel.
 As the Company had fulfilled all of its obligations under this contract as of December 31, 2004, the remaining amount of the up-front payment of \$18,649,000 was recognized as licensing fees in 2004.
-Flamel also recognized in 2004 research and development revenues of \$8,022,000 and a milestone payment of \$5,086,000.

 On January 31, 2005 Flamel Technologies and BMS entered into a termination agreement, with respect to the former licensing agreement.
-Under the terms of the January 31, 2005 agreement, the company recognized \$4,875,000 as other income (see note 5).
+Under the terms of the January 31, 2005 agreement, the Company recognized \$4,875,000 as other income (see note 5).

-The Company did not recognized any revenues from BMS in 2006.
+The Company did not recognize any revenues from BMS in 2006 and 2007.

-SB PharmA Puerto Rico Inc. (GSK)
+SB Pharma Puerto Rico Inc. (GSK)

-In March 2003, Flamel Technologies and SB Pharma Puerto Rico Inc (GSK) entered into a license agreement whereby the Company agreed to license its controlled-release Micropump in order to develop a new formulation for an undisclosed existing product.
-This product was disclosed by GlaxoSmithKline, in March 2006, to be Carvedilol, which is marketed by GlaxoSmithKline as Coreg®.
+In March 2003, Flamel Technologies and SB Pharma Puerto Rico Inc (GSK) entered into a license agreement whereby the Company agreed to license its controlled-release Micropump® in order to develop a new formulation for an undisclosed existing product.
+This product was disclosed by GlaxoSmithKline, in March 2006, to be carvedilol, which is marketed by GlaxoSmithKline as Coreg.